This post may contain affiliate links. Please read our disclosure policy.

 - Persian Cucumbers: Thin and crispy cucumbers cleanse the palate between bites of sweet syrupy watermelon and add tons of crunch!

-- Feta Cheese: I love using a good briny sheep milk feta for this recipe.
+- Feta Cheese: I love using a good briny and salt feta for this recipe.
+Preferably french feta if you can find it.
 You can use vegan feta to make this salad vegan-friendly or swap it with goat cheese for a less tangy salad!

-- Mint Leaves: I love the fresh herb flavor that mint adds to the salad.
+- Fresh Mint Leaves: I love the fresh herb flavor that mint adds to the salad.
+But you could swap these for fresh basil leaves if you aren’t a fan.

 - Pistachios: Adds nutty element to the recipe.
 In the past, I’ve also used sliced almonds and walnuts.
 Feel free to use what you like here.